dexter-chung/dexter-chung.github.io/essays/reflection-of-ai.md

 # Conclusion

 AI can be used as a great learning tool depending on how you use it.
-It is important to understand not only how to use but also
+It is important to understand not only how to use it, but also how to think critically about the information it provides.
+When used responsibly, AI can help people learn faster and improve understanding of topics.